Szymon Ładniak: Ferrari Challenge

-For 2023 he made the switch from touring cars to Ferrari Challenge, as he decided to race in the Ferrari Challenge Europe Trofeo Pirelli class with the Gohm - Scuderia GT team.
+For 2023, Ładniak made the switch from touring cars to Ferrari Challenge, as he decided to race in the Ferrari Challenge Europe Trofeo Pirelli class with the Gohm - Scuderia GT team.
 He began the season at Circuit Ricardo Tormo with a podium in the second race.
 He scored his second, and last podium of the season at Algarve International Circuit.
-He concluded the season in 5th position. Ładniak also took part in the Ferrari Challenge Finali Mondiali at Mugello Circuit, where he finished in 4th.
+He concluded the season in fifth position. Ładniak also took part in the Ferrari Challenge Finali Mondiali at Mugello Circuit, where he finished in fourth.

 LMP3

-Le Mans Cup was the series that Szymon Ładniak chose to compete in for the 2024 season.
+Le Mans Cup was the series that Ładniak chose to compete in for the 2024 season.
 He competed there in a Ligier JS P320 of Bretton Racing.
 He was scheduled to start the season at the Circuit de Barcelona-Catalunya, but he was replaced by Axel Gnos, after safety concerns were expressed to the team by the race director after the collective test on Wednesday. Ładniak said that the withdrawal was caused by him not getting the FIA Silver License in time.
 He stayed in Le Mans Cup for two more rounds, where he did not score points.
-After the third round he was replaced in the team.
+After the third round, he was replaced in the team.